yuriylesyuk/etp/README.md

 * Html nodes Inventory;
 * DC silent install configuration files /per DC [WIP]
 * Ansible top-level playbook invocation file/Planet-wide [WIP]
-* Scripts to start/stop a planet in a correct order
+* Scripts to start/stop for the whole planet in a correct order

 With support of
 * Versioning;